Building the New Collectible

 While Bugbite was a modification of a historical Ventnor design, Miss Moonshine has been designed by Fitzke from the keel up.
 To do that, Kevin mentored under renowned naval architect, Michel Berryer, who designed 25 years of stunning crafts for Van Dam.
 Michel is easing toward retirement and is generously passing the torch onto a new generation of builders like Kevin.
 Fitzke apprenticed for over two years, learning the fundamentals of hull design, hydrodynamics, and specialized CAD design.
 As the renderings reveal, the overall hull design was inspired by the iconic designs of John Hacker and George Crouch.
 Classic and timeless in every detail but built with more modern techniques in ways that matter.

+The result is one very special craft… and singular experience.
+A moving piece of artwork, like virtually nothing else on the water.
 And the name?
 Well, if it isn’t obvious, like the spirit, Miss Moonshine can bring a lot of pleasure, but she’ll also be capable of delivering quite a kick.